Sesame Noodles with Chicken

 How to make Sesame Noodles with Chicken:

-- While the whole wheat spaghetti is cooking, chop the chicken in small pieces (oops, no photo of that) then chop one cup of sliced green onion and 1/2 cup chopped cilantro.
+- Slice the green onion and chop cilantro.
 (Just use a bit more green onion if you don’t want cilantro.)

-- When the noodles are done (exactly 9 minutes for the brand of whole wheat spaghetti I use), drain them in a colander placed in the sink, then put the noodles back into the pan you cooked the pasta in and add the chicken.
+- When the noodles are done, drain them in a colander, then put noodles back into the pan you cooked the pasta in and add the chicken with the sauce.

-- Pour in the sauce mixture and toss well enough that noodles and chicken are well-coated with sauce.
+- Pour in the rest of the sauce and toss so noodles and chicken are well-coated with sauce.

 - Then add the sliced green onions and chopped cilantro (if using) and toss just enough to combine.